 - What are the main recommendations for the G20 countries to accelerate coal phase-out and renewables phase-in?

-Climate Transparency partners and experts from G20 countries will address these questions and provide most urgent recommendations for higher ambition, quicker implementation and better cooperation.
+Climate Transparency partners and experts from G20 countries addressed these questions and provided most urgent recommendations for higher ambition, quicker implementation and better cooperation.

 Sebastian Wegner (Climate Transparency)

 Overview of the G20 Acceleration Call “From coal to renewables”

 9:15-9:30 Commitments made by G20 towards the Summit

 The transition from coal to renewables in G20 countries – latest developments and recommendations